 The Spring School is directed at postdoctoral fellows, graduate and advanced undergraduate students, and anyone else interested in learning how to turn their research ideas into concrete steps towards experimental designs, data collection and analysis using advanced experimental and statistical methods.

 The registration deadline is April 29, 2019.
 Course fees are set at $390, and include workshop attendance and materials, tea/coffee, light snacks, and 6 days of lunches.

 Students and postdoctoral researchers working with Words in the World partners and collaborators are eligible to apply for the STEP@CCP 2019 Registration Competition, which covers the cost of student registration at the event.
 For more information about the registration competition and its requirements, read more here: 2019 STEP Registration Competition

 For more information, and to register, visit the STEP@CCP site at http://ccp.artsrn.ualberta.ca/portfolio/step/

 Brock University & SHARCNet’s annual EEG Analysis Workshop will be held at Brock University from May 6 – May 10, 2019.
 Words in the World is a proud co-sponsor of this event.

 Join Sid Segalowitz, James Desjardins, and Stefon van Noordt for a week of lectures and hands-on experience with both traditional and cutting-edge EEG analysis.
 Time will also be available to discuss individual research projects.

 The cost of registration is $150 for students and postdoctoral researchers, and $250 for faculty and professionals.
-The registration deadline is March 2, so don’t delay!
+The deadline to register is May 2, 2019, so don’t delay!

 For more information and to register for the event, visit the event page at https://www.eventbrite.com/e/brock-university-sharcnet-eeg-analysis-workshop-tickets-54555704581?aff=Site